 Creating a list of what we want to teach & how to carry out the steps to accomplish these goals.

 Replacing these habits & beliefs to be in the flow of the moment with our horse.
 Eliminating steps to be memorized & sequence of order.

 Thinking we know the answers & not leaving room for expansion & growth.
 Making excuses for our failure to do what's necessary.

 Allowing our horses to become our teachers & opening our minds to learn something brand new.

 Method Correction -

 Telling horses they've done something wrong or unacceptable.

 Process Correction -

 Understanding & redirecting behaviour as thoughts, before they escalate & become actions & learning how to prevent unwanted behaviour completely.
-When you know what your horse is thinking & feeling in every moment, it eliminates the need to ask others for potentially unhelpful information & allows you to have discussions with your horse to create immediate & lasting solutions.
+When we understand what our horse is thinking & feeling in every moment, it eliminates the need to ask others for potentially unhelpful information & allows us to have discussions with our horse to create immediate & lasting solutions.